hgcl/clara-le/pages/notes/forged-family.md

 - Forged family
   - The chosen-family movement first came to prominence in San Francisco in the 1980s.
 Many gays and lesbians were estranged by their biological families and created their own "forged families"—as they are called by Daniel Burns, a political scientist at the University of Dallas.
   - These chosen families are demanding—just like their biological counterpart.
 They hold you accountable and demand attention.
 The difference is that you choose them.

+[^1]: David Brooks, _[The Nuclear Family Was a Mistake](www.theatlantic.com/magazine/archive/2020/03/the-nuclear-family-was-a-mistake/605536/)_, The Atlantic, 2020.